Justbeingjustin/go-getting-started/README.md

-# go-getting-started
+# go-web-service

-This was my first introductory course with go.
+This was one of my first introductory courses with go.
 Michael Van Sickle is the author of the course and we created a web service.
-I learned about the following items:
+I learned about the following items too:

 * Pointers
 * Slices